mGrzanek/music-service/README.md

 - Favorite to create a list of favorite songs
 - Add to add new songs

+To submit a new song, you must place the file in the /song folder in src directory and then complete the form on the Add subpage.

 To run the application, install the necessary packages using commend 'npm install'.
 Then run the program by 'npm run watch'.